jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 ![](images/2.%20Imported%20Parameter%20Concepts.005.png)

-The ‘half a shape’ will also get a line type adapted to the role the required object will get.
-If the connector specifies that it gets a class role, the half-shape will be drawn with a dashed line.
+The ‘half a shape’ might also get a line type adapted to the role the required object might get.
+If the connector specifies that it gets a class role, the half-shape might be drawn with a dashed line.

 ![](images/2.%20Imported%20Parameter%20Concepts.006.png)

-Below you will find examples of *required* connectors.
+Below you might find examples of *required* connectors.
 Not every possible connector is shown, but enough to cover the notation.

 | ![](images/2.%20Imported%20Parameter%20Concepts.007.png) | ![](images/2.%20Imported%20Parameter%20Concepts.008.png) | ![](images/2.%20Imported%20Parameter%20Concepts.009.png) |
 |:------------------:|:------------------:|:-----------------:|